El Paso mayor declares state of emergency in response to migrant surge - KESQ

 Earlier this week, a senior Border Patrol official said more than 2,400 migrants crossed into the US near El Paso daily over the weekend, describing the number as a “major surge in illegal crossings” in the area.

-As those numbers climb, Wednesday will mark the court-ordered end of Title 42, a policy which has, since the onset of the Covid-19 pandemic, allowed officials to turn away migrants encountered at the southern border.
+While those numbers climb and the region’s resources are already severely strained, Wednesday will also mark the court-ordered end of Title 42, a policy which has, since the onset of the Covid-19 pandemic, allowed officials to turn away migrants encountered at the southern border.

 The deadline has federal officials bracing for a further increase in border crossings.

+El Paso’s mayor said he previously did not call an emergency because local leaders and other partners had been able to respond to the arrivals, but, he added, it is no longer the case.

-“I said from the beginning that I would call it when I felt that either our asylum-seekers, or our community, was not safe,” El Paso’s mayor said Saturday.
+“I said from the beginning, that I would call it when I felt that either our asylum-seekers, or our community, was not safe,” Leeser said Saturday.
 “I really believe that today our asylum-seekers are not safe as we have hundreds and hundreds on the streets and that’s not the way we want to treat people.”

 The declaration will allow local leaders to request additional resources from the state like personnel shelters and transportation, the city said in a news release.